 Contractor bids are not marked up and One to One Studio does not accept payments or percentages of any kind from contractors.
 The price they bid is the price you pay.
 Preparing the scope of work memo for bids, walking contractors through the job site, reviewing and negotiating bids, and drafting the final contract is handled by the hour.

 We consider all installations a 3-way partnership between the client, contractor and designer.
-To use a theater analogy, think of those roles as producer, talent and director.
 My role is to ensure the finished product matches the vision we’ve created.
-Site meetings and email updates keep the client informed even if it’s not possible to be on site.
+Site meetings and emails keep the client informed, even if it’s not possible to be on site.
 I make scheduled and random site visits throughout construction to check on progress and confer with the contractor, inspect deliveries, and respond to new developments.

 Once the dust has literally settled, moving in presents the last challenge.
 The new space may benefit from editing or rearranging your old furnishings, freshening worn or outdated pieces, or choosing and hanging art in a thoughtful way.
-In the kitchen, arranging plates, pots, utensils and dry goods properly is a kind of crazy art form.
-To make your new kitchen as efficient as it was designed to be, let us unpack for you.
+In the kitchen, smart organizing makes the most of the new design.
+To get that HGTV reveal thrill, let us stage your new home for you.